OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/software-design/jre/jre.md

 TSTool prior to version 14.0.0 uses 32-bit java, which supports components that use native Windows 32-bit libraries, in particular the HEC-DSS libraries.

-These features will be updated to 64-bit as resources allow.
+TSTool has been updated to use 64-bit Java for development and runtime.
+There are no longer any HEC-DSS limitations.

 ## Classpath ##